ixjb94/task-manager/readme.md

 ### Section Manager
-- Can Attach images (Paste from Clipboard)
+- Can Attach images as much as you want (Paste from Clipboard)
 - Save to localStorage
 - Export / Import
+- Auto adjust RTL/LTR languages

 ### [Live Demo](https://ixjb94.github.io/section-manager/)